Click thumbnail on the right to DOWNLOAD film.

 such stature in the Russian avant-garde.
 When I turned the painting

-round to look at the back, there in faded Russian and Japanese,
+round to look at the back, there in faded Russian and Japanese, was written,

 that the painting had been exhibited in the "First Exhibition of